 What Does a GLP-1 Provider Network Do?

 The provider network is who actually evaluates patients and writes prescriptions.
 Unless you're a medical group with your own clinicians, you're contracting with a provider network that supplies licensed prescribers in the states where your patients live.
+This layer is purely buy, not build.
+Building your own provider network is a regulatory and operational undertaking that almost no early-stage GLP-1 operator should attempt.

-How to Choose a GLP-1 Provider Network
+How to Choose a GLP-1 Provider Network in 2026

 Common Provider Network Mistakes